 The Jacksonville Zoo and Gardens is hard to beat.
 They have exhibits ranging from Land of the Tiger to Wild Florida.
 There are so many species, from small frogs and butterflies to tall giraffes and active monkeys.
 The number of exhibits to see is almost overwhelming, but it can be done in a day.
 Do a loop through Asia and see the beautiful Bamboo Garden, wave at the giant komodo dragons and step into the Land of the Tiger.
 Back up on the main path, you travel to Australia next to see lorikeets and kangaroos.
 You’ll get to spend some time at the Play Park if you’ve got little ones (don’t miss the penguins!), then it’s on to South America, where one of the Zoo’s icons resides--the Range of the Jaguar.
 Here, jaguars prowl in caged walkways above the main path, and in the Palm Plaza Cafe, only a piece of glass separates you, and your lunch, from the jaguars.
 Then, it’s onto Africa to feed giraffes at the Giraffe Overlook.
-Don’t miss the Great Apes on the other side of the main path.
+Don’t miss the African Forest on the other side of the main path.
 They love to put on a show.
 Then, there’s a walk through Wild Florida, where you can see alligators, black bears and turtles up close.
 Last but not least, the Plains of East Africa, which houses rhinos, ostriches, and of course, elephants.

 The Catty Shack Ranch Wildlife Sanctuary is a nonprofit dedicated to providing a forever home for endangered big cats.
 They’ve also taken on a commitment to teaching visitors about big cats (as well as a few foxes, coatimundis and bobcats).
 They offer day time tours, as well as exciting night feedings.
 It’s special for cat lovers, housing 29 leopards, cougars and tigers.
 It’s an opportunity to get up close and personal with big cats in a way that’s not attainable at the zoo.